Jessie M. Soga: Musical education and career

 In September 1910 she passed the examination in voice-culture and class-singing at the Royal Academy of Music.

 As she continued to perform at venues large and small across Scotland, with choral groups, or as a soloist, she also supported fundraising and political events, in 1910, singing for the British Women's Temperance Association in St Andrew's Hall, Glasgow at the World Women's Christian Temperance Union International Convention, with the international youth choir of 600 voices, and adding variety between speakers at local branches of the Temperance League or Land League.
 Its journal in 1919 noted "the success of the gathering was in no small measure due to the excellent entertainment provided by, [...] the songs by Miss Soga".

-Advertising for studemts in Glasgow and Edinburgh
+Advertising for students in Glasgow and Edinburgh

-Soga placed advertisements in the annual "Glasgow Post Office Diectory" continously from 1907 until 1922 in the "Teachers (music)" subsection of the publication's "Trades Directory".
+Soga placed advertisements in the annual "Glasgow Post Office Directory" continuously from 1907 until 1922 in the "Teachers (music)" subsection of the publication's "Trades Directory".